JavaScript SDK

 Broadly, the following code changes are necessary:

-- Add an event listener to the spark-product-card elements for the spark-variant-change event
+- Add an event listener to the spark-pdp or the spark-product-card elements for the spark-variant-change event

 - Within the event listener callback, show / hide product images as appropriate